DUNE/ndlar_flow/README.md

     light_integral = np.zeros(len(charge_qsum), dtype='f8')
     for i,ev in enumerate(light_events):
-        wvfms = wvfm_dset[ev['event_id']]['samples'] # load raw waveforms, shape is (N, nadcs, nchannels, nsamples) mask = np.broadcast_to(channel_mask & np.expand_dims(ev['wvfm_valid'].astype(bool), -1), wvfms.shape) # mask for valid waveforms in event, reshape to match waveform dimensions
+        wvfms = wvfm_dset[ ev['id'] ]['samples'] # load raw waveforms, shape is (N, nadcs, nchannels, nsamples) mask = np.broadcast_to(channel_mask & np.expand_dims(ev['wvfm_valid'].astype(bool), -1), wvfms.shape) # mask for valid waveforms in event, reshape to match waveform dimensions
-        wvfms = ma.masked_where(~mask, wvfms, copy=False) # create a masked array of waveforms
-        light_integral[i] = wvfms.sum() # sums over all light events, ADCs, channels, and samples (ignoring the masked channels)
+        wvfms = ma.masked_where(~mask, wvfms, copy=False) # create a masked array of waveforms, note that the masked array convention is True == invalid light_integral[i] = wvfms.sum() # sums over all light events, ADCs, channels, and samples (ignoring the masked channels)

-Dereferencing is a bit slow because of the python loop, but this shouldn't take more than a minute or two.
-One possibility for the future is to implement a `cython` helper function that makes use of the `cython` backend of `h5py`, which could dramatically speed up the dereferencing process.
+Dereferencing is a bit slow because of the python loop, but this still shouldn't take more than a minute or two.
+One possibility for the future is to implement a `cython` helper function that makes use of the `cython` backend of `h5py`.
+This could dramatically speed up the dereferencing process.

 We can now plot the correlation between the charge and light systems::